 Successful translation of research begins with a strong question.
 How do you get started?
 How do good research questions evolve?
 And where do you find inspiration to generate good questions in the first place?
 It’s helpful to understand existing frameworks, guidelines, and standards, as well as hear from researchers who utilize these strategies in their own work.

 In the fall and winter of 2020, Naomi Fisher, MD, conducted 10 interviews with clinical and translational researchers at Harvard University and affiliated academic healthcare centers, with the purpose of capturing their experiences developing good research questions.
 The researchers featured in this project represent various specialties, drawn from every stage of their careers.
 Below you will find clips from their interviews and additional resources that highlight how to get started, as well as helpful frameworks and factors to consider.
 Additionally, visit the Advice & Growth section to hear candid advice and explore the Process in Practice section to hear how researchers have applied these recommendations to their published research.

 - Naomi Fisher, MD, is associate professor of medicine at Harvard Medical School (HMS), and clinical staff at Brigham and Women’s Hospital (BWH).
 Fisher is founder and director of Hypertension Services and the Hypertension Specialty Clinic at the BWH, where she is a renowned endocrinologist.
-She serves as director for two Harvard Catalyst courses, How to Design a Clinical Study: Principles & Protocol Development and Effectively Communicating Research.
+She serves as a faculty director for communication-related Boundary-Crossing Skills for Research Careers webinar sessions and the Writing and Communication Center.